 The oil, gas and coal industry took a page out of the tobacco industry’s playbook … deny, discredit, confuse … to buy more time so consumers could buy more product.
-Because of this, we are are almost 40 years late to the game and have a much steeper hill to climb.
+Because of this, we are over 40 years late to the game and have a much steeper hill to climb.
 Like the Earth, that’s not cool.

 But climb it, we must.
 To paraphrase the Lancet, how fast and how intensely we transition to low-carbon living will determine the health of people and nations for centuries to come.

 In the end, the Climate Strike was a real call to action.
 One day, one march may not fix everything, but it’s a start.
 We have a lot more power than we think.